cheftheo/mongodb-fivem/README.md

 ## Final note
 This was made some time ago, so is not perfect.
 If you have any update to do, just open a request.
 I'm down to any changes.
+If you enjoy it, give it a star ⭐
 Have fun!